Piotr12/sidenotex/prompts/step002.md

 I switched to Cursor (Claude 3.5 sonnet) to modify the code further.

-There was a series of actions.
+There was a series of actions here:
 + extend a user Model
 + create an annotation Model
++ handle annotations

+To my surprise there is even some check if user is owning a sidenote before allowing an edit.

 # Prompts